Frequently Asked Questions (FAQs)

 Our Extended Day Program is offered daily in the mornings, 7:00-8:05 a.m., and in the afternoons, 3:35-6:00 p.m.
 On early dismissal and minimum days, the Extended Day Program is offered 2:00-6:00 p.m. respectively.
 See Extended Day Program for more information.

 We are requesting that all enrollment applications be submitted online.
 If you are unable to apply online, please contact the Office of Admissions or 510.957.0570.
 See Online Application for more information.

 Yes.
 While Northern Light School does not provide full tuition assistance, partial tuition assistance is available based on family financial need.
 All families are eligible to apply for tuition assistance since financial profiles vary from family to family.
 Families approved for sliding scale tuition must reapply annually.
 Tuition assistance decisions are made independently from admissions decisions.
 See Financial Aid for more information.

 Yes, we offer siblings priority consideration in the admission process.
 A second child discount of ten percent (10%) will apply to families paying full tuition for the first child.
 If there are three or more children, they will pay the same as the second child.
 There is no second child discount for Extended Care or for families who benefit from Sliding Scale Tuition.

 As part of the Admissions process, we require that all families visit Northern Light School.
 A prime opportunity to learn about what makes Northern Light School special and unique is at our Open House.
-If you are not able to make it to an Open House, you can sign up for a group Tour and Morning Coffee Q&A. See Open House and Tour and Morning Coffee Q&A for more information.
+If you are not able to make it to an Open House, you can sign up for a group Morning Tour, offered on Wednesday mornings from 8:45 am - 9:30 am.
+See Open House and Tour and Morning Tour for more information.

 Yes.
 We offer rolling admission on a space-available basis for all applications submitted after January 17, 2020.
 Given our tuition assistance budget is limited each year, we encourage families to apply no later than January 31, 2020 if seeking tuition assistance.
 Tuition assistance will then be awarded on a first-come, first-served basis until all funds have been awarded.